Frequently Asked Questions about

 - Civil disturbance/riot/crowd control training

 A similar training session is held in the summer months.

 UPD officers also take advantage of professional development opportunities when possible, including courses in police supervision, police/first responder suicide awareness and leadership.

 What is fair and impartial policing?

 Fair and impartial policing (FIP) is specifically designed to enhance officers’ understanding of how bias, especially implicit or unconscious bias, can impact policing.
 Every UPD member attends FIP training to learn techniques to be more aware of bias and to ensure that it does not affect their interactions with the public.
-Training is now conducted at the Broome County Police Academy, and UPD also has a certified FIP trainer on staff.
-Refresher courses are also offered.
+Initial training is conducted at the Broome County Police Academy, and UPD also has a certified FIP trainer on staff.
+Refresher courses are given every year.

 Is UPD accredited?

 Yes, New York State University Police at Binghamton are accredited by the Department of Criminal Justice Services, which has 110 standards — 52 administration, 12 training and 46 operations — that police agencies must adhere to for accreditation.
 Administration standards encompass general management, personnel, relationships with other agencies, mission, delineation of responsibility and delegation of authority.
 Training standards are divided into four categories: basic, in-service, supervisory and records.
 Operations standards impact the ways an agency conducts the bulk of its responsibilities including patrol, traffic, criminal investigations and unusual occurrences.